 Keep in mind too that true gemstone quality natural black diamonds, or carbonados, are extremely rare.
 They are difficult to find, especially with a quality cut, and are priced at around $1,500 to $2,000 for a one carat stone.
 If you find a low priced carbonado with a quality cut and color, chances are it’s not a carbonado (remember, most carbonados have black, grey and even white color variations and are usually not completely solid black).

 Beware retailers that are selling black cubic zirconia, black onyx and even black cut glass as real carbonados or real colorless diamonds that have been treated.

 Again, you can start protecting yourself by ensuring that you only purchase your ring through a reputable retailer.
-If you have any doubts, a local certified gemologist can assess the black diamond and determine if it is a real diamond or a simulant through simple and affordable weight, conductivity and optical tests – if the retailer was trying to trick you, return the ring with your return policy and then report the retailer for false advertisements.
+If you have any doubts, a local certified gemologist can assess the black diamond and determine if it is a real diamond or a simulant through simple and affordable weight, conductivity and optical tests – if the retailer was not honest, return the ring with your return policy and then report the retailer for false advertisements.

 Questions or Comments?

 Send in your questions and comments, or upload pics of your black diamond rings here!